Cristián Suárez

-Cristián Fernando Suárez Figueroa (born February 6, 1987), is a Chilean football defender who currently plays for Palestino.
+Cristián Fernando Suárez Figueroa (born February 6, 1987), is a Chilean football defender for Unión San Felipe.

 Club career

 Born in San Felipe, before moving to Corinthians in December 2007, he played for Unión San Felipe.
 He played three official matches, and one friendly, against CENE, for Corinthians.
 Cristián Suárez joined Chacarita Juniors of Argentina on July 31, 2008.

+Suárez spent five seasons with Palestino from 2021 to 2025.

+On 22 December 2025, Suárez signed with Deportes Concepción.
+He ended his contract in June 2026 and returned to his training club, Unión San Felipe on 1 July.

 International career

 Suárez played the 2007 South American Youth Championship, helping Chile qualify to the 2007 FIFA U-20 World Cup where he also participated, and was called up for a match between the Chile and Argentina senior national teams.
 He was also called up to the senior Chile squad for a friendly against the United States in January 2015.